 At this state, if you have a branded and powerful monitor, most of its functions will not be working.
 For example, you will not be able change the screen refresh rate to 144Hz even if your monitor supports it.
 It’s because it doesn’t have the correct driver to properly display your monitor.

 How does it appear?

-The sudden Generic PnP Monitor driver issue in Windows 10 is a common problem after applying Windows Update or upgrading from one Windows version to another such as from Windows 10 to Windows 11, where the process breaks the monitor driver.
+The sudden Generic PnP Monitor driver issue in Windows is a common problem especially after applying a major Windows Update or upgrading from one Windows version to another such as from Windows 10 to Windows 11, where the process may cause conflict to the monitor driver.

-It is also common when you are connecting your monitor via converted cable such as DVI to VGA or to HDMI, causing it to not be able to be recognized by your PC and Windows 10.
-If that’s the case and you have an alternative connector such as HDMI to HDMI port, use it instead.
+It is also common when you are connecting your monitor via converted cable such as DVI to VGA or to HDMI, causing it to not be able to be recognized by your PC.
+If that’s the case and you have an alternative connector such as HDMI to HDMI, or display port, use it instead.

 If you add and plug a second monitor when Windows is running, it may also show up as Generic PnP monitor.
 In this case, a restart will usually solve the problem as Windows will automatically install the driver on next restart.

-How to fix Generic PnP Monitor Driver issue in Windows 10?
+How to fix Generic PnP Monitor driver problem in Windows 10/11?

 First off, try to reconnect your monitor to your PC.
 Fully unplug the monitor cable from your PC and plug in again.
 Make sure the cables and ports are properly connected.

 Since it’s clearly a driver issue, you will have to update or install the correct driver for your monitor.
 There are several ways which you can do so.